apache/griffin/griffin-doc/DQDiagrams.md

       > A directed acyclic graph that defines the dependencies and execution order of various data quality jobs.

 - **Scheduler**
   > A system that schedules and manages the execution of data quality jobs.
+  > This is the default scheduler, it will launch data quality jobs periodically.

     - **DolphinSchdulerAdapter**
-      > connect our planed data quality jobs with apache dolphinscheduler.
+      > Connects our planed data quality jobs with Apache Dolphinscheduler,
-      >
+      > allowing data quality jobs to be triggered upon the completion of dependent previous jobs.
     - **AirflowSchdulerAdapter**
-      > connect our planed data quality jobs with apache airflow.
+      > Connects our planed data quality jobs with apache airflow,
+      > so that data quality jobs can be triggered upon the completion of dependent previous jobs.